 The second semi-final of the day, which attracted over 2,300 spectators to the Sportforum Hohenschönhausen, was no less exciting.
 Dynamo put their stamp on the game early on.
 David Grözinger gave BFC the lead from a free-kick (22'), which the hosts then cleverly managed.
 The visitors, visibly inhibited, conceded a yellow card to Robert Deziel Jr. shortly before the half-time whistle (44').

-Contrary to expectations, the Altglienickers came out of the half-time break stronger and made their first statement with a thunderous long-range shot from Arnem Kujovic (49').
+Contrary to expectations, the Altglienickers came out of the half-time break stronger than ever and made their first statement with a thunderous long-range shot from Arnem Kujovic (49').
 They finally equalized in the 67th minute through Grace Bokake, who came on as a second-half substitute.
 BFC now got back on track.
 McMoordy Hüther gave Dynamo their second and deserved lead (85').
 But VSG did not give up: The courageous visitors equalized again while short-handed (90+2), meaning that this semi-final thriller also went into extra time.
 It was not until the 113th minute that Rufat Dadashov finally redeemed the hosts by converting a penalty.
 It was BFC's first appearance in the final since 2021.

 Due to short-term staff absences, it was not possible to produce a video post-match report.
 We apologize for this.